coderefinery/git-intro/content/sharing.md

 $ git init -b main
 ```

-For Git versions older than 2.28, use this instead (and your default branch will then be called `master`):
+If you get an error, use this instead (and your default branch will
+then be called `master`, this will happen for Git versions older than
+2.28):
 ```console
 $ git init
 ```